Find answers to frequently asked questions about The University of Alabama Online below or contact us for more

-Distance learning is earning a college degree without having to regularly visit campus or sit in a classroom.
+Distance learning is earning a college degree without having to visit campus on a regular basis.
 UA Online offers over 70 bachelor’s, master’s, specialist and doctoral degree programs in online and hybrid formats so that you can advance your education and your career around your schedule.

 What are the course formats?

-Depending on your degree, you will use one or more of the following formats to complete your coursework:
+Depending on your degree, you will complete your coursework in one or more of the following formats:

-You will interact with professors and complete lessons through Blackboard, a secure internet site.
-This system has easy-to-use tools that allow instructors and students to interact and complete and discuss course assignments, as well as submit and evaluate class work.
+You will interact with professors and complete lessons through Blackboard, a secure learning management system on the web.
+This system has easy-to-use tools that allow instructors and students to interact, discuss assignments and submit coursework.

-Some degree programs are offered using a combination of the formats listed above.
-While online classes offer flexibility and convenience, many students also enjoy face-to-face time with their professors and peers.
+Some degree programs are offered using a combination of online and face-to-face interaction.
+While online classes offer flexibility and convenience, many students also enjoy meeting their professors and peers in person.
 See each program’s page for information about its course delivery types.

 Is a degree earned through distance learning the same as a traditional degree from The University of Alabama?